SkillsUnion-SE-Zero/advanced-javascript-assignment/Assignment.md

 ### 1: Scope

-Write a JavaScript code that has a global variable defined in first line in global scope.
-Then  =have a local variable defined inside the a function.
+Write a JavaScript code snippet that has a global variable defined on the first line in the global scope.
+Then have a local variable defined inside the a function.

 1. Under the `src` directory, create a file named `scope.js`
 1. Declare a global variable